 6- Watch out for infections.

-If you have had conjunctivitis or an eye or skin infection, try not to use the products you used makeup with again, as they may be contaminated.Read:136 motivational phrases to focus on success
+If you have had conjunctivitis or an eye or skin infection, try not to use the products you used makeup with again, as they may be contaminated.Read:81 phrases of happiness and joy to value life

 If, on the other hand, you have lent the makeup to someone else, try to clean it or, failing that, use your tools.